Take just a moment

 Who can benefit from massage?

 Anyone and everyone!
 Massage can help to relieve pain and tension and reduce stress.
-But massage is not just for stressed out executives, athletes or people in physical pain.
+But massage is not just for executives, athletes or people in physical pain.
 The following list of benefits will tell you more specifically what massage can do for you:

 Physical Benefits of Massage Therapy